-The Handmaid’s Tale is commonly considered to be one of Margaret Atwood’s best novels.
-In it, readers are exposed to her skill creation of imagery, her ability to craft realistic and terrifying scenes, and her skill with language.
+In the novel, readers are exposed to her skill creation of imagery, her ability to craft realistic and terrifying scenes of a dystopian future, and her skill with language.
 The ten quotes on this list represent a small number of the most powerful passages in The Handmaid’s Tale.

 The stains on the mattress.
 Like dried flower petals.
 Not recent.
 Old love; there’s no other kind of love in this room now.
 When I saw that, the evidence left by two people, of love or something like it, desire at least, at least touch, between two people now perhaps old or dead, I covered the bed again and lay down on it.